Pandurang Pissurlekar

 Pandurang Sakharam Shenvi Pissurlencar (30 May 1894 – 10 July 1969) was an Indian historian, archivist, and scholar of Maratha history.
 He is credited with organizing and expanding the Goa State Archives and making rare historical documents accessible to scholars.
 Due to his contributions, he is often referred to as the "Father of the Goa State Archives."

 Early and personal life

-Pissurlencar was born on 30 May 1894 in the village of Pissurlem, located in Satari, Goa.
+Pissurlencar was born on 30 May 1894 in the village of Pissurlem, Sattari, Portuguese Goa.
 His mother was named Krishnabai.
-He received his primary education in Marathi before pursuing Portuguese studies at the Lyceum in 1913 and Escola Normal in Panjim.
+He received his primary education in Marathi before pursuing Portuguese studies at the Liceu Nacional Afonso de Albuquerque in 1913 and Escola Normal in Nova Goa.
 In 1916, obtained a degree of teaching and began working at the Bicholim government school.

-His proficiency in the Portuguese language enabled him to teach Portuguese and arithmetic at schools in Valpoi, Sanquelim, Old Goa, and Nerul.
+His proficiency in the Portuguese language enabled him to teach Portuguese and arithmetic at schools in Valpoi, Sanquelim, Velha Goa, and Nerul.

 At the age of 19, in 1913, he married Ramabai Borkar.

 Besides Portuguese, he was also proficient in French, English, Konkani, Sanskrit and Marathi.
 He could also understand the Modi language.